Free or cheap things to do on the Big Island and still have a great time!

 Explore a lava tube just above Hilo area

-Just above Hilo Town on the way to the Saddle Road is the lava tube at Kaumana Caves Stave Park with easy parking just on top.
+A fun and easy Big Island activity is to visit the Kaumana caves.
+Located just above Hilo Town on the way to the Saddle Road is the lava tube at Kaumana Caves Stave Park with easy parking just on top.
 There are no guides and lights so be prepared, wear good shoes and bring flashlights if you want to explore this free lava tube DIY tour you can do on your own.

 Sunday Maku’u Farmers market

 On Sundays, the largest farmers market on the East side happens just outside of Pahoa area at the Maku’u farmer’s market.
 You’ll find some of the best locally grown produce of tropical fruits and veggies, local snack favorites and a variety of delicious food vendors selling some favorite prepared dishes from the area.
 There’s also souvenir stands, massage tables and free entertainment in the dining areas to keep you entertained.
+After go check out the other popular attractions and venues around the Puna District in East Hawaii.

 Enjoy a night market at Uncle Roberts in Kalapana